stelcodes/nuzzle/README.md

 - `:render-content`: A function that renders the webpage's markup if `:content` key is present, otherwise returns `nil`.
 - `:get-site-data`: A function that allows you to reach into your realized site data inside of your webpage rendering function.

-> Nuzzle does not modify metadata maps in any way.
+> Nuzzle does not modify peripheral maps in any way.

 ### Adding Index Pages
 Often you'll want to create index webpages in static sites which serve as a webpage that links to other webpages which share a common trait.
 For example, if you have webpages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a webpage at `"/blog-posts"` that links to `"/blog-posts/foo"` and `"/blog-posts/bar"`.
 Let's call these *subdirectory index webpages*.
 Another common pattern is associating tags with webpages.
 You may want to add index pages like `"/tags/clojure"` so you can link to all your webpages about Clojure.
 Let's call these *tag index webpages*.
 Nuzzle adds both subdirectory and tag index webpages automatically for all subdirectories and tags present in your site data.